ipedrazas/k8s.uk/kubernetes/kong.md

 ----------

 You have Kong pointed to your cluster, now it's up to your imagination what to do next.
 I would say try to configure some rate limiting or auth, it's deadly simply.
 Check them here: https://getkong.org/plugins/

+If you have any question or you want to discuss this further let me know at [@agonzalezro](https://twitter.com/agonzalezro).